ideati/setup_platform/README.md

 ### Control
 The basis for controlling the system is the scheduler.
 The scheduler decides which services run on each node, when to stop a service, when to start a new one and when to update each component.

+### Testing
+Each component of the system must comply with a test bench.
+Every exposed functionality must be tested to pass the whole technical specification before committing it to the master branch.
+At all times, the master branch shall compile properly and shall pass all the tests.